Restoring UPS battery with high voltage. UPS battery restoration. Recovery instructions

 The results are:

-In 10 minutes at a load of 110VA, the batteries were discharged to 79 percent.
-The battery life changed somewhat, at the end the software spoke of almost 29 minutes + 10 already passed, almost 40 minutes.
+In 10 minutes with a load of 110VA, the batteries were discharged to 79 percent.
+The operating time on the battery varied somewhat, at the end the software said almost 29 minutes + 10 that had already passed, which comes out to almost 40 minutes.
 This state of affairs suits me.
 Enough to go and start the generator.
-When I have it :).
+When will I have it :).
 And make some tea along the way.
 And drink it.

-Based on 79%, that's 21% for 10 minutes or 47 minutes of battery life.
+Based on 79%, that's 21% in 10 minutes or 47 minutes of battery life.
 Somewhere in the region of what the software promises.

-Another calculation option is the total capacity of the batteries 12V * 7Ah * 2pcs = 168 Watt / hours.
+Another calculation option is the total capacity of batteries 12V * 7Ah * 2pcs = 168 Watt/hours.
 This is ideal.
 With a load of 110W, the charge should last for 1.5 hours.
-But in reality, even on new batteries, there will not be such an operating time - the discharge current is too large and the output capacity will be lower.
-It is difficult to say unequivocally how much the capacity has recovered, but it is very likely that up to 80 percent of the nominal one.
-In my opinion - not bad at all for one syringe, a can of distillate and an hour of time.
+But in reality, even with new batteries there will not be such an operating time - the discharge current is too high and the delivered capacity will be lower.
+It is difficult to say for sure how much the capacity has been restored, but it is very likely that it is up to 80 percent of the nominal.
+In my opinion, it’s not bad at all for one syringe, a jar of distillate and an hour of time.

-- Check the battery life periodically.
-They can put a pig on you at the most unpleasant moment.
+- Check battery life periodically.
+They can screw you over at the most unpleasant moment.

-- At your own peril and risk, even battered batteries can be restored with little bloodshed.
-But no, you always have time to buy new ones.
+- At your own peril and risk, even battered batteries can be restored with little effort.
+But no, you will always have time to buy new ones.

-Uninterruptible power supplies are undoubtedly a necessary addition to any workstation, and the battery is the main working element of an uninterruptible power supply.
+Uninterruptible power supplies are undoubtedly a necessary addition to any workstation, and the battery is the main operating element of an uninterruptible power supply.

 New battery life

-From prolonged operation, the working fluid of the battery (solution of sulfuric acid) gradually dries up, as a result of which the capacity of the battery tends to zero.
-The easiest and most effective way to prolong battery life is to monitor the level of electrolyte in the battery.
+From long work working fluid battery (sulfuric acid solution) gradually dries out, as a result of which the battery capacity tends to zero.
+The simplest and most effective method Extend battery life by monitoring the electrolyte level in the battery.

-Naturally, you will not do this all the time, but what to do when the battery is no longer charging?
+Naturally, you won’t do this all the time, but what to do when the battery no longer charges?

 Battery recovery

-We will need: distilled water, a syringe, a glass tube with a diameter of about 5mm, a charger from 0.05-1.5A.
+We will need: distilled water, a syringe, a glass tube with a diameter of approximately 5mm, Charger from 0.05-1.5A.

-Distilled water can be purchased at a pharmacy, auto shop, or the auto supply section of any supermarket.
-A syringe will be needed for metered water supply.
-The tube should preferably be glass, because. the plastic tube may react with the battery electrolyte.
-As a charger, an old laptop charger will do if nothing more suitable is available.
+Distilled water can be purchased at a pharmacy, auto store or the auto goods department of any supermarket.
+A syringe will be needed to dose water.
+The tube should preferably be glass, because...
+The plastic tube may react with the battery electrolyte.
+A charger from an old laptop will work as a charger if nothing more suitable is available.

-The most common uninterruptible lead batteries have a voltage of 12 volts and a capacity of 7 AH.
-12 volts at home can be found in chargers from other battery devices, such as a screwdriver.
-A 14 volt power supply is also suitable for charging, if there is no 12 volt one.
+The most common lead acid batteries Uninterruptible power supply units have a voltage of 12 Volts and a capacity of 7 AH.
+12 Volts living conditions can be found in chargers for other battery devices, for example, a screwdriver.
+A 14-volt power supply is also suitable for charging, if there is no 12-volt one.

 Recovery instructions

 First you need to measure the electrolyte level.
-To do this, remove the plugs on the top surface of the battery.
+To do this, you need to remove the plugs on the top surface of the battery.

-Accumulators with two options for closing plugs are widely used - with a common plug for all
+Batteries are widely used with two options for closing the plugs - with a common plug for all

-or with an individual cap for each container.
+or with an individual plug for each container.

-First, use a flat screwdriver or a knife to remove the plastic cover on the top of the battery.
+First, use a flat-head screwdriver or knife to remove the plastic cover on the top of the battery.

 Let's measure the electrolyte level